Joacohbc/dotfiles/README.md

   - xprop - To know the class of a Windows
   - xorg-xev (or only xev) - To know the "name" of a key of the keyboard
   - xorg-input - To configure touchscreen
-- betterlockscreen - Screen Lock
+- betterlockscreen - Screen Locker
+- xautolock - Auto Screen Locker
 - xrandr - Configure Monitors
 - rofi - Launcher and Windows Movement Assistant
 - picom - Trasparency